shirtsgroup/physical_validation/joss/paper.md

 such as the folding of proteins or DNA, the properties of lipid bilayers, the dynamics of peptides and polymers, or properties of simple liquid (see `[@Merz:2018]` for further references).
-It is a safe assumption that the reported unphysical results are only the tip of the iceberg, with many more being caught by experienced advisors or reviewers before publishing, and some being published [by honest mistake, find way to formulate this].

 `physical_validation` allows to tackle the problem of robustness in molecular simulations at two levels.